OfficeDev/TrainingContent/Teams/03 Bots/Lab.md

         return response;
     }
 	```

+    Add a using statement at the top of the controller so it will compile.

+    ``` csharp
+    using System;
+    ```

 17. Right click on the project in the Solution Explorer and select **Publish**
 18. Select **Microsoft Azure App Service** as the publish target
 19. Select the **Select Existing** radio button
 20. Click the **Publish** button
 21. Select the Subscription where you created the Web Site
-22. Select the **trainingcontentbotapi** App Service that you created
+22. Select the App Service that you created earlier, shown as **trainingcontentbotapi** in the lab example
 23. Click the **OK** button
 ![Screenshot of the previous step](Images/4.png)
 24. Click the **Publish** button, wait and make sure the Bot is successfully published to the App Service.